lmammino/blog/content/2019-03-03-dsls-2/index.md

 In the last post we examined some examples of DSLs in Rust, and established that using DSLs in Rust is not uncommon.

-In this post we'll look at some of the requirements there exist around DSLs.
+In this post we'll look at some of the challenges there exist around DSLs in Rust, examine example from the ecosystem, and look at alternatives we can draw inspiration from.

 _Note: While I might be drawing on challenges from existing technologies, I would like to take a moment to emphasize that I have the utmost respect and admiration for these technologies, and the